 Suma is an indigenous plant to South America, most notably Brazil, Ecuador, Peru and Venezuela.
-Traditionally it has been used as a food product for many forest foragers and was occasionally administered for a variety of ailments, hence its nickname "para tudo," meaning "for all."
-Because of its rather Vanilla like flavor this botanical can be easily consumed for those with palatable sensitivities.
+Traditionally it has been used as a food product for many forest foragers and was occasionally administered for its beneficial properties, earning it the nickname "para tudo," meaning "for all."
+Because of its rather vanilla-like flavor this botanical can be easily consumed for those with palatable sensitivities.

 Tea decoction from the root, powdered root sprinkled on food or in beverages, as a liquid herbal extract, and capsules (non-standardized) from powdered root.